jvf3/homework/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── citation.cff       <- Creates a citation tab for our repository.
+    ├── projectDescription <- Text file explaining our project.
     ├── data               <- Contains all the raw data that was obtained via Bloomberg and CoinMetrics │
     ├── notebooks          <- Jupyter notebook containing our code